mrsarm/log4jwebtracker/README.md

 This source code is available in [Github](https://github.com/mrsarm/log4jwebtracker).

-Also the source code is available in .jar format [here](http://www.log4jwebtracker.com/documents/14713/14799/log4jwebtracker-sources.jar).
+Also the source is available in .jar format [here](http://www.log4jwebtracker.com/documents/14713/14799/log4jwebtracker-sources.jar).

 The binary version in .jar format, ready to use for your project is